Shalini-Krishnan/COLD-STORAGE---STATISTICAL-METHODS-OF-DECISION-MAKING/README.md

 For the given MARCH dataset, the hypothesis testing can be done as,

-Null hypothesis H0: Mean temperature (mu) = 3.9C
+Null hypothesis H0: Mean temperature (mu) <= 3.9C
+Alternate hypothesis HA: Mean temperature (mu) > 3.9C

 Let’s start the Z test

 Hypothesis for Z-Test
-H0:μO<= 3.9[Temperature is maintained below or equal to 3.9Degree and hence no corrective action is required.
+H0:μO <= 3.9[Temperature is maintained below or equal to 3.9 Degree and hence no corrective action is required].
-HA:μO> 3.9[Temperature is above 3.9Degree andhence corrective action is required.]
+HA:μO > 3.9[Temperature is above 3.9 Degree and hence corrective action is required].
 Where  μO is mean of the sample data set.
 As alternate hypothesis is with a greater sign, it is a Right tailed test,As mentioned standard deviation of the complete dataset calculated  would  be  used  as  a  Population  standard  deviation.
 Hence population SD ( σ ) = 0.4658319